 Long John Fanning made no way for them.
 He removed his large Henry Clay

-his large fierce eyes scowled intelligently over all their
+decisively and his large fierce eyes scowled intelligently over all their

 faces.